-Pretty pictures from Cassini's recent Dione flyby
+Pretty pictures from Cassini's 12 December 2011 Dione flyby

 Cassini flew close by Dione on December 12 and, as usual, the close pass provided opportunities for lots of dramatic photos, not just of Dione, but of other moons wandering by in the background.
 I've been playing with them a little and thought it was time to post what I had produced.